CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/wohnen/index.en.md

     <div class="column" style="display:flex; align-items: center;">
         <figure>
             <a data-flickr-embed="true"  href="https://www.flickr.com/photos/24045214@N06/39829536020/" title="dgj223_IBA-CA_Stop Motion Movie 2018.04.10 ALL 8.4 SOUND HAV264"><img src="https://farm1.staticflickr.com/876/39829536020_3c98b557ef.jpg" width="500" height="281" alt="dgj223_IBA-CA_Stop Motion Movie 2018.04.10 ALL 8.4 SOUND HAV264"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
-            <figcaption><cite>© DGJ Architekten 2018</cite></figcaption>
+            <figcaption><cite>© DGJ Architects 2018</cite></figcaption>
         </figure>
     </div>
     <div class="column">
-      Inside the shared apartments, the wall panels are movable and this enables the size of private and common areas to be flexible.
-At the beginning, when moving in, each room has a size of 14 sq. m.
-Residents can increase their common area up to 49 sq. m., if they want to, by making their individual rooms smaller.
+      Inside the shared apartments, some wall panels are movable which makes it possible to flexibly change the dimensions of the private and common areas.
+When moving in, each room has a size of 14 sq. m.
+Residents can choose increase their common area up to 49 sq. m. by shrinking their individual rooms.
 Other layouts are also possible, such as a private core area with adjacent living or working rooms that are separated from the common area by shelves, curtains or similar.
     </div>
 </div>

 The [model of such an individual room](/zimmermodell) is currently on display in [several places](/en/map) in Heidelberg.

-In recognition of its innovative flexible way of living and sustainable construction concept focusing on common space, the project was supported by the Federal Ministry for Construction and obtained € 2.2 million funding under the “Variowohnen” future investment program.
+In recognition of its innovative flexible way of living and sustainable construction concept focusing on common space, the project is supported by the Federal Ministry for Construction and obtained a grant over € 2.2 million under the “Variowohnen” future investment program.

 ## Old House

-The old administrative building will be given a new life: young people will put up self-made living boxes, and the surrounding building shell will be used for common spaces to get and study together, to do creative work.
+The old administrative building which lies north adjacent to the new building will be given a new life: young people will put up self-made living boxes, and the surrounding building shell will be used for common spaces to get and study together, to do creative work.
 On the ground floor, several seminar rooms are planned for both internal and external projects.
 The orientation year in the old building is an important part of our holistic education concept.

 {{< img src="altbau_wide" attr="Christian Buck 2016" >}}
     {{< img src="altbau_wide" attr="Christian Buck 2016" />}}